Order of Christian Initiation of Adults: Rite of Welcoming the Candidates [411 - 415]

 Candidates are sometimes dismissed during the Mass.

 Combined Rite [505 - 506]

-Where there are both unbaptized and baptized inquirers in a parish there is the option of a combined rite at this stage.
+Where there are both unbaptized and baptized inquirers in a parish, there is the option to use a combined rite at this stage.
 This rite is formally known as "The (Combined) Celebration of the Rite of Acceptance into the Order of Catechumens and the Rite of Welcoming Baptized but Previously Uncatechized Adults Who are Preparing for Confirmation and/or Eucharist or Reception into the Full Communion of the Catholic Church".

 The outline of this rite is as follows [507 - 529]: